 Iain Robertson is the current president of the British Society of Interventional Radiology (BSIR) and is the co-author of Interventional radiology: a survival guide, which he said is “aiming to be the book most often stolen from interventional radiology departments”.
 He spoke to Interventional News about his aims as president of BSIR for 2013, his current research on validated data on interventional radiology outcomes for common procedures, and his love of photography

 What drew you to medicine and interventional radiology?

 It was by accident really.
 I was all set to do a degree in maths and physics and really looking forward to it.
 By chance I met a teacher from a private school that only sent students in either law or medicine.
-He persuaded me that there would be lots of science in medicine and everyone was very wealthy—wrong on
+He persuaded me that there would be lots of science in medicine and everyone was very wealthy—wrong on both accounts.

 Which innovations in interventional radiology have shaped your career?

 Oddly, while I have an addiction to electronic gadgets, I do not get too focused on the latest gadgets in interventional radiology—and there are a lot of them.
 I am old enough to have seen some of the initial applications of material science, such as nitinol in stents and wires and hydrophilic coatings, which made a huge impact.
 I remember being told by a senior interventional radiologist colleague that, in his opinion, the invention of the Terumo wire took three to five years off the training of an interventional radiologist.
 Timing meant that I was lucky to be in the group that benefited from this.

 Who were your mentors and what wisdom did they impart to you?